tmux-plugins/tmux-sensible/README.md

     run-shell ~/clone/path/sensible.tmux

-Reload TMUX environment:

-    # type this in terminal
-    $ tmux source-file ~/.tmux.conf

-You might also want to restart your tmux server, just in case.
+Reload TMUX environment with `$ tmux source-file ~/.tmux.conf`, and that's it.

 ### Other goodies